Cristiano Ronaldo Profile

 CR7 is the only player to have won league titles in England, Spain and Italy as well as five UEFA Champions League titles.

-Cristiano Ronaldo is a Portuguese forward who currently plays for Manchester United and captains the Portugal national side and plays his domestic football for Saudi Arabian side Al Nassr.
+Cristiano Ronaldo is a forward who captains the Portugal national side and plays his domestic football for Saudi Arabian side Al Nassr.

-With over 750 career goals, Ronaldo is regarded as one of the greatest soccer players of all-time, having won more than 30 major trophies, including five UEFA Champions League titles, one UEFA European Championship and one UEFA Nations League.
+With over 800 career goals, Ronaldo is regarded as one of the greatest football players of all-time, having won more than 30 major trophies, including five UEFA Champions League titles, one UEFA European Championship and five Ballons d’Ors.